Skip to content

 The scene now had a solid foundation, but I wanted to push it further, so I added noise to give it more credibility.

-With the lighting and post process finished I made a showcase video with a flythrough of the scene, as well as inserting additional compositional shots.
+After the lighting and post process had finished, I made a showcase video with a flythrough of the scene and inserted additional compositional shots.
 This was a big task because I had no prior experience with cinematics in Unreal Engine or in video editing.
-So I applied my usual strategy of research and practice to accomplish the task.
+So, I applied my usual research and practice strategies to accomplish the task.

 House breakdown

-By this stage I had downloaded all the assets I needed and had imported them into Unreal Engine.
+By this stage, I had downloaded all the assets I needed and had imported them into Unreal Engine.
 I archived all the elements into an asset zoo and made all the necessary modifications.
 After everything was arranged and amended, I started placing the assets into the level.
-I used a lot of references, especially from games, replicating how they execute interior design and how item placement is used to tell a story.
-I was constantly asking the questions does that fit here? does it make sense and how does it fit into the bigger composition?
+I used a lot of references, especially from games, replicating how they execute the interior design and how item placement is used to tell a story.
+I was constantly asking the question does that fit here?
+Does it make sense, and how does it fit into the bigger composition?

-With the exterior details I was especially careful with placement and how they affected the composition of the house and surrounding areas.
-I incorporated more noise to the surroundings by adding grass and flower patches, as well as stone pebbles and tree trunks.
+With the exterior details, I was especially careful with placement and how they affected the composition of the house and surrounding areas.
+I incorporated more noise into the surroundings by adding grass and flower patches, as well as stone pebbles and tree trunks.
 I changed the surrounding terrain by hand and added rock formations and bushes to further refine the composition.

 oliver-rotter-mountain-cabin-interior-1